irsl/dfwfw/README.md

 git clone --depth 1 --recursive https://github.com/irsl/dfwfw.git
 ```

-The project will be published on the official Docker HUB as soon as some more thorough testing has happened.

 The tool reads the firewall rules from a JSON formatted configuration file from the location `/etc/dfwfw/dfwfw.conf`.
 It is recommended to cross-mount this file when creating the container.
 The default configuration file available